COVID-19 Help & Advice

 We will always give the correct and up-to-date advice in line with government guidance.
 If your loved one does not require hospital treatment and are not clinically vulnerable, or extremely vulnerable, we will work with families to maintain their level of care as far, and as safely as possible, with each case being assessed according to the individual client.

-In all cases where a client becomes ill from Coronavirus, we must consider any other vulnerable adults living within the same household, or in cases whereby the client may be living with someone who is pregnant, so we can come to a safe decision.
+In all cases where a client becomes ill from Coronavirus, we consider any other vulnerable adults living within the same household, or in cases whereby the client may be living with someone who is pregnant, so we can advise them according to current government guidelines.

 OTHER USEFUL INFORMATION ON PREVENTING THE SPREAD OF CORONAVIRUS